askbow/cloaked-octo-ironman/README.md

 ADBLOCK-FILTERS is a collection of filters for adblock I generally use.
 The motivation to create it came from personal dissatisfaction with many Ad-block filter subscriptions.
 Existing subscriptions quickly become bloated and slow Firefox to a noticeable degree.
 In the .min version of the filter list, I removed most of the filters which had a zero HitCount after about a year of using the general filter list.
 To those who would claim that blocking Ads on the Internet is somehow bad: I usually enable the "non-intrusive" option of Adblock; if you wish your ads displayed, make them behave.

+Google Python Exercises - this is me, trying to learn Python with the help of https://developers.google.com/edu/python/

+MULTILOGGER - an exercise in using Python logging facility

+SESSIONGEN - a way to generate session ID.
+Far from perfect, but might be useful to track down multiple streams in logs

+SIMPLE-DH - a simple Diffie-Hellman key negotiation algorithm implementation made for demonstration and study purposes

+SIMPLE-ERLANG - a simple Erlang calculation example for demonstration and study purposes

+MISC - miscellaneous code snippets